Awesome Things to do in Florida that you will need to add to your bucket list

 But Florida has a lot more to offer, and I am so happy to compile this ultimate list of unique things to do in Florida, besides the beaches and amusement parks.

 I hope you enjoy this guide of interesting things to do in Florida shared by a local, and I hope to see you around.

 Enjoy it and safe travels!

 1) GO SURFING IN JACKSONVILLE

 Another intermediate spot is on each side of Jackson Pier.
-There are left and right-hand break.
+There are left and right-hand breaks.
 For the best conditions, head to either spot in the winter

 - When you are all surfed out, you can find plenty to do.
 Stroll Jax Pier for ocean views